Table of Contents

 What Are the Types of Special Needs Trust?

 Three types of Special Needs Trusts are designed to suit different circumstances.
-Each type manages resources for a beneficiary with disabilities without affecting their eligibility for means-tested government benefits.
+Each type manages resources for a beneficiary with disabilities when properly drafted and administered, may help preserve eligibility for certain means-tested government benefits, subject to applicable federal and state rules.
 The choice among these trusts depends on the individual circumstances, funding sources, and the trust's specific goals.

 1: First-Party Special Needs Trust

-• Funded with assets that belong to the person with disabilities, such as an inheritance or from a personal injury settlement.
+• Funded with assets that belong to the individual (for example, funds received outright from an inheritance or settlement).
 They are typically irrevocable, meaning that they cannot be taken back once the assets are transferred to the trust.

 • Upon the beneficiary's death, any remaining funds must be used to reimburse the government for medical care provided through Medicaid.